jorge-leon/femto/docs/flisp.md

 2048, `WRITE_FMT_BUFSIZ`, size of the output and message formatting buffer.

-fLisp can live with as little as 300k object memory.
+*fLisp* can live with as little as 400k object memory.
 The Femto editor requires 16M since the “OXO” game requires a lot of memory.

 #### Future Directions